project-anuvaad/anuvaad-corpus-tools/dataset-cleaner/README.md

 IMPORATNT : Update the BEARER_TOKEN in constants.py before using network related scripts.

-#### exec_alignfiles.py
+### exec_alignfiles.py

-The script accepts a 2 text files as input and initiates the Aligner service.
+The script accepts 2 TXT files as input and initiates the Aligner service.

 To initiate the process: